-In some cases, the court may even find that punitive damages are suitable, multiplying the potential damage recovery.
+In some personal injury cases, the court may even find that punitive damages are suitable, multiplying the potential damage recovery.

 When calculating your overall recovery, you may also want to incorporate the cost of legal representation.
-It’s worth noting that most slip and fall accident lawyer work on a contingency basis — simply put, they don’t get paid until (and unless) you secure compensation.
+It’s worth noting that most slip and fall lawyers work on a contingency basis.
+Simply put, they don’t get paid until, and unless, you secure accident compensation.

 An experienced attorney understands how to build the strongest possible legal case.
 Having represented clients in a range of disputes, these lawyers know what evidence is likely to be persuasive, and how best to present that evidence throughout the litigation process.

-Skilled lawyers look to secure the maximum available compensation for their clients.
+Skilled slip and fall lawyers look to secure the maximum available compensation for their clients.
 Insurance companies are notorious for undervaluing injuries and paying as little as possible in benefits.
 Your attorney will consider all the legal options, negotiate with insurance companies, and if necessary, proceed through litigation.

 With an attorney handling your case, you’ll have the mental and emotional resources to focus on a successful recovery.
 Slip and fall accidents can be physically devastating, emotionally costly, and financially draining.
 You don’t need the added stress of strategizing and executing your lawsuit, let an attorney do it for you.